 Most people would travel to the Italian town of Rimini for a relaxing getaway by the beach.
 But every summer, the MotoGP season hots up as the Misano circuit hosts the San Marino Grand Prix.
 It’s a region that’s passionate about its motorcycle racing, with legend Valentino Rossi and Andrea Dovizioso having grown up nearby.

 The quick 4.2km circuit features a number of high-speed kinks alongside numerous slower, considered turns.
 Riders can expect to hit a blistering top speed of 300 km/h during the lap, and an average speed of 162km/h.
 It became a fixture on the MotoGP calendar in 2007, and has regularly hosted a maximum capacity of 60,000 fans.
 Between the MotoGP action, fans enjoy Moto2 and Moto3 races.
-In 2022, the electric MotoE World Cup will host its final rounds with a double-header across the weekend.

 Besides the action heating up on track, fans can relax with a dip in the sea as temperatures hit an average high of 25°C in September.
 Tourists can explore one of the world’s smallest countries, San Marino, which was founded back in 300AD.
 For the ultimate view, a climb of Monte Titano offers mind-blowing views of the country from a height of 749m above sea level.
 Well worth the effort for the gelato waiting for you at the summit.